Mazda B series: Third generation (PE/UC/UD; 1977–1985)

 The B2000 was also available in a long-bed version with a longer wheelbase and rear overhang, which was given the model name Sundowner in some markets—a reference to nomadic Australian herders who would make camp wherever they were at sundown.
 The regular model code UC11 was changed to UC21 when it was fitted with a long bed.
 The chassis coding system was used for the US market in 1981 when a standardized VIN code was introduced.
 This change led to a second coding system, complicating the identification and grouping of these trucks.
 The B series was reskinned during 1982, with new sheetmetal below the belt line, and was replaced in January 1985.
 By this time, 1.8 million Mazda B-series trucks had been built since 1961.

-In Australia and New Zealand, the Courier was a compact pick-up built for Ford by Mazda in Japan.
+In Australia and New Zealand, the Courier was a compact pickup truck built for Ford by Mazda in Japan.
 It was first offered on the Australian market in 1979.
 Both Mazda and Ford versions for New Zealand were assembled locally.
 Gulf Auto Restorations in New Zealand also built a run of double-cab Ford Couriers in 1979, long before Mazda themselves developed such a model.